COVID-19 and the trucking industry: real-time updates

 Love’s Travel Stops – all operations are open, with some restrictions on self-serve products

-Pilot Flying J Travel Centers – all operations are open, with a few social distancing policy guidelines in effect going forward
+Pilot Flying J Travel Centers – all operations are open, with social distancing policy guidelines in effect going forward

 Travel Centers of America/Petro – all operations are open, with many of the dine-in options unavailable at this point (but takeout/drive-thru is available)